-Please note the various service streams may have differing definitions for the same term

-General terms and definitions

-Blue card

-A blue card is issued following the conduct of a 'working with children check'.
+Please note the various service streams may have differing definitions for the same term General Terms Definitions Blue card A blue card is issued following the conduct of a 'working with children check'.
 A person's eligibility to hold a blue card or exemption card is based on an assessment of their known past police and disciplinary information.
 This process also disqualifies certain people upfront and prevents people from working with children whose past behaviour indicates they are not eligible to enter regulated child-related employment.
 This assessment is conducted by Blue Card Services.
 See also Working with Children Check.
 Note: some people may hold an exemption card rather than a blue card.

-Case note

-A record of case-related information.

-Case management

-A collaborative process, aimed at empowering and working with Service Users to effectively meet their individual needs and increase their self-reliance and independence.
+Case note A record of case-related information.
+Case management A collaborative process, aimed at empowering and working with Service Users to effectively meet their individual needs and increase their self-reliance and independence.
 The process involves direct support based on identification, assessment and planning for a Service User's needs, and the implementation, coordination, monitoring and review of the services required to meet a Service User's needs.

-Certification

-Confirmation by an authorised body that a service provider meets the requirements of a set of quality standards.
+Certification Confirmation by an authorised body that a service provider meets the requirements of a set of quality standards.
 The responsible body for authorising auditing bodies to undertake audits under the HSQF is JAS-ANZ (Joint Accreditation System of Australia and New Zealand).
 Audits are conducted in accordance with the requirements of the JAS-ANZ Human Services Scheme Part 1 - Common requirements for bodies certifying human services and JAS-ANZ HSQF Scheme Part 2- Additional requirement for certifying human services in Queensland.

-Chief executive

-Unless otherwise specified, refers to the Director-General of the relevant Queensland Government department.

-Child and youth risk management strategy

-Organisations falling within the scope of the blue card system are required to implement child and youth risk management strategies which address eight minimum requirements.
+Chief executive Unless otherwise specified, refers to the Director-General of the relevant Queensland Government department.
+Child and vouth risk Organisations falling within the scope of the blue card system are management strategy required to implement child and youth risk management strategies which address eight minimum requirements.
 The purpose of these strategies is to ensure that organisations have appropriate policies and procedures in place which assist in identifying and minimising the risk of harm to children and young people in regulated service environments.

-Child Community Visitor Program (OPG)
+Child Community Visitor The Office of the Public Guardian (OPG) has responsibilities to Program (OPG) support and protect the rights of children and young people in family based and non-family based care placements (e.g. foster care, kinship care, residential care) and young people in detention or other supported accommodation.
+The OPG's responsibilities do not apply